-Hello and welcome to another week and another pack of vicious lies here at Factually Deficient!
-This week, we will answer a question by the incredible Tohrinha, who asked:
+Hello and welcome to another week of friendly fibs and familial falsehoods here at Factually Deficient!
+This week, I will answer a question posed by the most venerated Vitor, who asked: